FameThemes/wp-tabbed-widget/readme.txt

 * Fully Responsive
 * Drag to sort tabs
 * Unlimited  number of tabs to show
-* Easy to modify the CSS to better fit your theme style
 * Position it anywhere where a widget is configured in your theme.